 A grafted rose bush consists of the above-ground rose bush you desire and the below-ground rootstock.
 The above-ground portion is typically not hardy enough to survive in all climatic conditions.
 Thus, it is grafted (budded) onto another rose that is extremely hardy so that the overall rose bush is capable of surviving in most climates.

 A truly great idea this was and is!
-But like all great ideas, it seems there is at least one drawback that must be dealt with.
+Like all great ideas though, it seems there is at least one drawback that must be dealt with.
 The drawback, in this case, would be rose bush suckers.
 The hardy rootstock most often used in the United States is Dr. Huey.
-Japanese rose (R. multiflora) or Fortuniana rootstock in the Southeastern United States are also popular.
+Japanese rose (R. multiflora) or Fortuniana rootstock in the southeastern United States are also popular.
 Any of these may get overzealous and decide not to support their new grafted companion, sending up vigorous growing canes, which we call “suckers.”

 Removing Rose Suckers